-To demonstrate the effects of the intent pooling attention, we visualize the learned attention weights for two examples from the benchmark datasets.
-On the left subplot of Figure~\ref{fig:intent:attn}, a request from the ATIS dataset is presented: \textit{i want fly from baltimore to dallas round trip}.
-The utterance's intent is marked as {\textit{atis\_flight}}, and we can clearly see that the attention had successfully picked the key tokens from the text, i.e.,~\textit{I}, \textit{want}, \textit{fly}, \textit{from}, and \textit{to}, whereas supplementary words such as names, locations, dates, etc. have a lesser contribution to the final sentence-level representation.
-Moreover, when trained on the ATIS dataset the layer tends to set the weights in the two extremes --- equally high for important tokens, and towards zero for others.
-We attribute this behaviour to the limited domain and vocabulary.
+Next, we visualize the learned attention weights on Figure~\ref{fig:intent:attn:atis}.
+It presents a request from the ATIS dataset: \textit{i want fly from baltimore to dallas round trip}.
+The utterance's intent is marked as {\textit{atis\_flight}}, and we can see that the attention successfully picked the key tokens, i.e.,~\textit{I}, \textit{want}, \textit{fly}, \textit{from}, and \textit{to}, whereas supplementary words such as names, locations, dates, etc. have less contribution.
+Moreover, when trained on the ATIS dataset, the layer tends to set the weights in the two extremes --- equally high for important tokens, and towards zero for the rest.
+We attribute this to the limited domain and vocabulary.

-Another example, from the SNIPS dataset, is shown on Figure~\ref{fig:intent:attn:snips}.
-Here, the intent is to add a song to a playlist (\mbox{\textit{AddToPlaylist}}).
-In this example, we see a more diverse spread of attention weights.
-The model again assigns the highest weight to the most relevant tokens \textit{add}, \textit{to}, \textit{the}, and \textit{play}.
-Also, the model learned that the first wordpiece has the highest contribution, while the subsequent ones are supplementary.

-Finally, we let the pooling attention layer to take in consideration the special tokens marking the start and the end ([CLS], and [SEP]) of a sequence, since they are expected to learn semantic sentence-level representations from the penultimate layer.
-Also, the model learns to exploit them as it assigns high attention weights to both.
+Finally, we let the pooling attention layer consider the special tokens marking the start and the end ([CLS], and [SEP]) of a sequence, since they are expected to learn semantic sentence-level representations from the penultimate layer.
+The model assigns high attention weights to both.